A Novel Generalization of the Liouville Function $\lambda(n)$ and a Convergence Result for the Associated Dirichlet Series: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Dr. Abdul Hassen and to especially thank Dr. Marcus Wright, both of Rowan University, for their invaluable guidance and help checking and proofreading this paper.
+The author would like to thank Dr. Marcus Wright of Rowan University, for his untold hours discussing, checking, and proofreading this paper.
+The author thanks Dr. Abdul Hassen, also of Rowan University, for his guidance and support.
+The author is grateful for the assistance in his early research of Hamzah Abdulrazzaq, a former student and current friend.
 The author thanks Drs.
 Barry Mazur and William Stein for their excellent expository book \emph{Prime Numbers and the Riemann Hypothesis}, which inspired the present work.
-The author gratefully acknowledges Kevin Hughes for his insightful and clarifying questions and suggestions and for his enduring friendship.
-The author dedicates this work to his dear friend, the late Dr. Tom Osler.
+The author is very grateful to Dr. Nick Ivanov of Rowan University for his guidance and encouragement and for taking a chance on a definitely nontraditional student.
+The author gratefully acknowledges Kevin Hughes for his insightful and clarifying questions, suggestions, and help simplifying the author's sometimes obtuse arguments, but most of all for his enduring friendship: ``Doing math with Kevin is one of the great experiences of my life.''
+The author dedicates this work to his dear friend of many years, the late Dr. Tom Osler.